Net zero, solar and policy – three ways we’re investing in a better future for all

-Giving you more options to invest your money into ethical funds and putting our money into building a greener future are both top priorities for us.
+Giving you more options to invest your money into sustainable funds and putting our money into building a greener future are both top priorities for us.

-It’s why we’re involved in all sorts of projects to make sure the money you put into your savings and investments are going into things aimed at changing the world for the better.
+It’s why we’re involved in all sorts of projects to make sure the money you put into your savings and investments is going into things aimed at changing the world for the better.

 Here are three ways we’re investing in a better future by looking at how we invest your money, how we power our business and how we make a difference to policy.

-Investing money into funds which can help address climate change and ethical issues is more important than ever.
+Investing money into funds which can help address climate change and sustainability issues is more important than ever.
 And we know you share this view.

-We recently launched a pension investment strategy that’s based on the Aviva Stewardship funds, the first ethical funds to be launched in the UK.
+We launched a pension investment strategy for our workplace pension customers that's based on the Aviva Stewardship funds (the Stewardship Fund was the first ethical fund of its kind to be launched in the UK).
 The funds look at a company's environmental, social and governance (ESG) policies.
 The funds won’t include businesses that invest in tobacco, pornography or coal mining.
 By being selective with our investments, we can influence other big companies to change their practices too.

 We’re also part of the United Nation’s Net-Zero Asset-Owners Alliance.
 It’s an agreement between the world’s biggest pension insurers to achieve net-zero emissions in investment portfolios by 2050.
 This target is in line with the Paris Agreement and the Government’s own net-zero target.